thinclab/RealSense2-D435/README.md

 Realsense D435 camera package customized to publish static transforms of current pose.

+**NOTE: Do not use apt-get install to install the realsense sdk.
+That method has issues.
+Follow the steps below, derived from [here](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md#installing-the-packages).
+Also, make sure, your versions match the specifications from [this issue](https://github.com/IntelRealSense/realsense-ros/issues/2386#issuecomment-1177818564).**

 In order to get Realsense camera installed and integrated with ROS, perform the following steps:

   - Register the server's public key: